Photo: Competitors in Somerset ASA 2017 Synchro Championships with their awards.

 Within Somerset ASA's 2018/19 Development budget, a funding pot of £2,000 will focus on encouraging more participation in the disciplines of Open Water, Water Polo, Synchronised Swimming and Masters.

-Calling all Synchro swimmers age 7 - 18!
-Join TeamBath Synchro Club for 4 days of inspirational Artistic Swimming focussed training at the University of Bath 2012 Olympic Legacy pool in beautiful Bath from 18-21 August 2018.
-There will also be a one day course for novice and younger swimmers on 21 August.
-View Summer Camp details.
+40 athletes aged 7 - 18 from across the UK and abroad joined TeamBath Synchro Club for an amazing four days of inspirational Artistic Swimming focussed training at the University of Bath's 2012 Olympic Legacy pool from 18-21 August 2018, including a one day course for novice and younger swimmers on 21 August where new swimmers could have a taste of synchro or enjoy a full day's practice if just starting out.
+View report.

 We advertised Sep 2017 Level 2 and Level 1 Judge courses (SASP Offices, Castle Road, Wellington Somerset TA21 9JQ).